Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Cilium and the Future of Container Networking with eBPF

-Cilium is the project redefining how Kubernetes networking works.
-Unlike traditional CNIs like Calico or Flannel that rely on iptables, Cilium replaces much of the network stack with eBPF programs loaded in the kernel.
+Cilium[1] is the project redefining how Kubernetes networking works.
+Unlike traditional CNIs such as Calico or Flannel, which rely on iptables, Cilium replaces much of the network stack with eBPF[2] programs loaded directly into the kernel.
 The result: significantly better performance, deeper visibility, and more expressive security policies.

 iptables has been the Linux networking standard since 1998.
-It works fine in small K8s clusters.
-In large clusters, it’s a measurable bottleneck:
+In small K8s clusters it works fine.
+In large clusters it’s a measurable bottleneck for three reasons:

 • O(n) scaling.
 Each new rule adds an entry at the end of the chain.
 With 5,000 services, every packet traverses thousands of comparisons.

 • Expensive updates.
-Changing a rule requires recreating the entire chain, affecting performance during the change.
+Changing a rule requires recreating the entire chain, with a performance hit during the change.

 • Opaque debugging.
-Tracking why a specific packet was accepted or dropped requires deep skill.
+Tracking why a specific packet was accepted or dropped requires deep expertise.

-kube-proxy in iptables mode reflects these problems: with thousands of services, node CPU saturates just managing rules.
+kube-proxy in iptables mode reflects all these problems: with thousands of services, node CPU saturates just managing rules, before processing any actual payload.

 Cilium loads eBPF programs at kernel hook points (XDP, tc, socket, cgroup).
 When a packet arrives: